DataHerb/dataherb.github.io/_flora/covid19_eu_data.md

     name: city
   - description: number of cases by the specified datetime
     name: cases
+  - description: population of the city
+    name: population
+  - description: number of cases per 100k population by the specified datetime
+    name: cases/100k pop.
   - description: date of the record update on the volksgezondheidenzorg website, only the date matters
     name: datetime